hugopeek/romanesco-seed/README.md

 ## Environment variables

 If your environment is suitable for growing a Romanesco, then it's time to configure Romanesco Seed.
-There are a few paths and variables unique to your setup that it should know about.
+There are a few paths and variables unique to your setup that it needs to know about.

 To do this, copy the included sample config: